codevogel/svelte-db-portal/tutorial/2-ui/README.md

 				<h3 class="h3">Welcome!</h3>
 			</div>
 			<p class="opacity-60">
-				This website functions as a web portal to a database for the game '{$gameName}'.
+				This website functions as a web portal to a database for the game '{GAME_NAME}'.
 			</p>
 		{/snippet}
 	</Card>